 Policies to support early education and life-long learning skills are therefore critical.
-According to the OECD, technical and vocational education and training (TVET) institutions can play a fundamental role in providing a "highly skilled labor force, with a range of mid-level trade, technical, professional and management skills alongside those high-level skills associated with university education."
-Therefore, providing the appropriate skills to current and future workers is an essential area for policy development.
-The supply of labor at each skill level is affected by the education system and on-the-job training.
+According to the OECD, technical and vocational education and training (TVET) institutions can play a fundamental role in providing a "highly skilled labor force, with a range of mid-level trade, technical, professional and education, help those who do not have academic aspirations re-engage with the education system and improve their practical skills, thus responding to the job market needs.
+Therefore, vocational training can complement formal education, underlining a notion that skills build upon skills.